elugens/hello-javascript/docs/additional-questions/network-requests/xmlhttprequest.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> If we upload something big, we are undoubtedly more interested in tracking the upload progress.
 But we should be aware that the xhr.onprogress doesn’t help here.
-The xhr.upload method gets used in tracking upload progress, and it generates events similar to xhr, but xhr.upload triggers them solely on uploading.
+We use the xhr.upload method to track upload progress, and it generates events similar to xhr, but xhr.upload triggers them solely on uploading.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />